RC Middle School | Youth Mental Health & Bullying Prevention Programs for Middle Schools

 What’s amazing is how effective it is.
 For all their aloofness and feigned detachment, it turns out that Middle School students are keenly in tune with the need for kindness – perhaps more than most.
 So when we give them permission to be kind, and model some simple behaviors, the chain reaction that emerges gains a lot of momentum, fast.
 Negative behaviors like bullying and social isolation quickly wither in the path of a rumbling Middle School kindness train.

-We prefer to say that we are not an anti-bullying program; that instead, we are pro-kindness.
+We prefer to say that we are not exclusively a bullying prevention program for middle schools; but instead, we are a kindness development program.

 Because when it comes to behavior management, the effective power that comes from supporting positive behavior far outweighs disciplinary action taken against negative behavior.
 Which is a fancy, technical way of saying that carrots work better than sticks.
 Especially when so many of us are hungry for the very things Rachel’s Challenge presentations model: connection, compassion, and hope.

 Our Middle School programs are age-appropriate, with different levels of subject sensitivity for varying maturity levels.
 Both Digital and Live programming allows for customization and flexibility for your school.
-Digital and Live tracks are complimentary and completely modular.
-Our Live school assemblies are 60-minute presentations followed by a 1.5-hour training.
+Digital and Live tracks compliment each other and are completely modular.
+The Live school assemblies are 60-minute presentations followed by a 1.5-hour training.
 Our Digital offering is a 6-week classroom program with follow-up and supporting materials.

 What About K-8 / K-12?